NyagiByte/Nyagi_Bits_and_Bytes/CONTRIBUTING.md

 To add an item, head to the ModItems class.
 There, add a new entry to the list like this.
 `new ItemInfo("item_id", Type.CUSTOM_TOOLTIP, Tab.ITEMS),`
 The item id must be in the format of minecraft item ids, without the namespace.
-This would create an item with id nyagibits_bytes:item_id.
+This would create an item with id `nyagibits_bytes:item_id`.
 Type is an enum used by the helper class to register the correct type of items.
 You will mostly use CUSTOM_TOOLTIP, ITEM, and occasionally CUSTOM_ORE.
 The types are:
 - ITEM: A simple item with no other properties.
 Rarely used outside of stuff like incomplete assembly items.